-If your household does not have internet access or if you feel you might need help completing the forms, please contact your child's school.
-The secretary can make arrangements for you to use a computer at the school to update your family's record and at the same time receive assistance, if needed.
+If your household does not have Internet access or if you feel you might need help completing the forms, please contact our registrar at 203-255-8377.
+The registrar can make arrangements for you to use a computer at the Central Office to update your family's record and at the same time receive assistance, if needed.
 This system may also be used to register new students.
 Simply login to the website as described above, using your family login and click on the area for "new student".

-Please add the address below to your internet browser to access the new online student information system (Safari, Internet Explorer, Firefox and Opera).
+Please add the address https://campus,fairfieldschools.org/campus.portal.fairfield.jsp to your internet browser to access the new online student information system (Safari, Internet Explorer, and Firefox).